depalmafarr/qa-capstone-api/README.md

 Sign in and use this app to keep ask people questions and allow them to answer you at any time!

-Was created for streaming site Mixer.com that is no longer active.
+This app was created for streaming site www.Mixer.com that is no longer active.
+Now www.facebook.com/gaming

 # Mixer Q&A Client dev process